mwansich/astro-blog/src/blog/post-1.md

 description: "This is the first post of my new Astro blog that i built for my CS50 final project."
 author: "M"
 cover: "../img/trees.jpg"
-coverAlt: "Trees."
+coverAlt: "trees by a lake"
 featured: "no"
 tags: ["astro", "blogging", "CS50"]
 ---
-Welcome to my _new blog_ about learning Astro!
+Welcome to my _new blog_ that i built for my CS50 final project!
 Here, I will share my learning journey as I build a new website.

-## What I've accomplished
+## What I've accomplished so far

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.